RIBTAS007/todo/README.md

 ## Features

-* Google authentication to show app content.
+- AuthO authentication to show app content.
-* Once Application Starts, the user see a List of todos and an option to add a new todo.
+- Once Application Starts, the user see a List of todos and an option to add a new todo.
-* Once the user completes a todo, the user can check mark the todo and it should be marked as "done".
+- Once the user completes a todo, the user can check mark the todo and it should be marked as "done".
-* User can aso edit the todo item.
+- User can aso edit the todo item.
-* User can filter items based on all, completed and Active section.
+- User can filter items based on all, completed and Active section.
-* Create React App is being to generate starter files.
+- Create React App is being used to generate starter files.
-* Code is pushed to the github repository and deployed using github pages.
+- Code is pushed to the github repository and deployed using netlify.
-* ReadMe file with steps to run the project is added.
+- ReadMe file with steps to run the project is added.

 ## App View